InexplicableMagic/parrotlabel-scripts/README.md

 # ParrotLabel Scripts

-Utility scripts for use with the [ParrotLabel](https://github.com/InexplicableMagic/parrotlabel) graphical image annotation tool, used for creating training data for object detection and other machine learning applications.
+Utility scripts for use with the [ParrotLabel](https://github.com/InexplicableMagic/parrotlabel) graphical image annotation tool.
+For creating training data for object detection and other machine learning applications.

 ## parrotlabel_to_tfrecords

-A script to convert the native ParrotLabel JSON format into the binary Tensorflow records format and also produces a Label Map (pbtxt) file for use with the TensorFlow Object Detection API.
-These files can be used as an input for training object detection in TensorFlow.
+A script to convert the native ParrotLabel JSON format into the TensorFlow [TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord) format and also produces an associated Label Map (pbtxt) file.
+These files can be used as an input to the TensorFlow Object Detection API for training.

 Usage Example: